 Use the Tasmanian Government Directory to find staff contact details

 Follow our social media accounts to keep up to date with specific programs and initiatives.

-Australians are the second-highest producers of waste per person, behind the USA.
+Australians are some of the highest producers of waste per person, in the top 25 per cent of countries in the world.
 This means there is considerable room for improvement, and even small behavioural changes could generate big savings.
 Reusing and recycling helps to reduce waste.
 It also means we use fewer resources and helps to lower emissions from waste transport and landfill.